snooppr/snoop/README.en.md

-                       It is necessary to enable this option almost always with a slow Internet connection, in order to avoid prolonged freezes in case of network problems (default 9s) --found-print, -f    Print only found accounts --no-func, -n        ✓Monochrome terminal, do not use colors in url\n ✓Mute\n
+                       It is necessary to enable this option almost always with a slow Internet connection, in order to avoid prolonged freezes in case of network problems (default 9s) --found-print, -f    Print only found accounts --no-func, -n        ✓Monochrome terminal, do not use colors in url ✓Mute
-                       ✓Prevent opening a web browser\n
+                       ✓Prevent opening a web browser
                        ✓Disable printing of country flags
                        ✓Disable display and progress status.
                        Saves system resources and speeds up searches